mhjayeed715/UniShareSync/README.md

 - Extends the standard navbar with an **Admin Dashboard** button.
 - Offers access to all standard features with added admin control.

+### 7. Announcements Page
+- Displays a list of announcements with title, content, and priority.
+- Includes search functionality to filter by title.
+- **Admin users** can:
+  - Add new announcements.
+  - Update content of existing announcements.
+  - Delete announcements using table selection.
+- Supports real-time UI updates with TableView binding.

 ---

 ##  Screenshots